tmds/linux-dev-certs/README.md

 Run it:
 ```
-dotnet linux-dev-certs install --install-deps
+dotnet linux-dev-certs install
 ```

-By adding the `--install-deps` argument, required system tools will be installed.
-When it is not specified, the tool prints a list of packages to install.
+You can add the `--no-deps` argument to stop the tool from installing system tools and print out the list of packages to install instead.

 # Supported distros